Code-Institute-Submissions/Interactivefrontend/readme.md

 ## Bugs and their resolution:
-1. 	bootstrap spacing and padding caused problems when scaling responsively.
+1. Bootstrap initial spacing and padding caused problems when scaling responsively.
 2. Day/night mode caused lots of problems, mainly not targeting elements properly.
+3. Had a div inside the label, the HTML validator did not like that.
+Troubleshooted and fixed [stackoverflow solution](https://stackoverflow.com/questions/4461942/html-tags-inside-label).
+4. Various other bugs I forgot to write down before making changes.

 ## Deployment:
 Ensured all tools were installed, this includes: